The risk behind Scapula Winging or a Protruding Shoulder Blade

 Like any muscle rehabilitation, treatment is usually centred on the aim of muscle strengthening.

-Therefore, a series of progressive exercises are usually prescribed to overcome scapula winging, starting with a wall push-up that gradually requires bearing weight in a four-point kneeling position.
+Therefore, a series of progressive exercises are usually prescribed to overcome scapula winging, starting with a exercises such as a wall push-up and gradually progressing the exercise to more weight bearing versions such as into a four point kneeling position and finally in a two point plank position

 Progressing the exercises are important, not just for strengthening the key muscles, but also for engaging the other tandem muscles.
 Particularly the upward rotator muscles, so that motor control (neuromuscular) established and/or re-trained.